Author: Justin Schmid

 Right now, more than 50% of the commercial vehicles in the U.S. use telematics devices, according to the U.S. Mobile Resource Management Systems Market Study.
 At the most basic level, these devices provide vehicle locations.
 But more-sophisticated options can also detect speeding, automatically send email or text alerts about unsafe driving, track incidents, and collect data that can help you coach drivers.

 Also, more and more fleet managers are relying on dash cams.
-A basic dash cam can provide evidence in an accident, while more-sophisticated AI-equipped solutions like our Driveri camera can provide a 360-degree view from the cab.
+A basic dash cam can provide evidence in an accident, while more-sophisticated AI-equipped solutions like our Driveri camera can provide multiple views from the cab.
 This can help put triggering events like hard lane changes into context, while also proving that your drivers were alert and paying attention.

 If you have either of these tools, you’re well-positioned to identify opportunities to address driver safety.
 If you have neither, it will be difficult to successfully make your fleet safer.